zBlock-1/RLN-audit-report/README.md

 The `withdraw.circom` circuit specifies `address` as a public input but does not use this input in any constraints.
 Consequently, the unused input could be pruned by the compiler, making the zk-SNARK proof independent of this input.
 This may result in a potentially exploitative behavior.
 #### Impact

 Medium.
 Despite circom not generating constraints for unused inputs, snarkjs, which is used by RLN, does generate these constraints.
-The protocol also tested ark-circom, which also adds the constraint ommitted by circom.
+The protocol also tested `ark-circom`, which also adds the constraint ommitted by circom.
 However, if some zk-SNARK implementation does not include these constraints, this can lead to a potential loss of funds by users of the protocol.

 #### Recommendation